-It was south of Chiang Mai in an area called Hang Dong, just where the foothills begin, rural Chiang Mai flourishes and only about 20 minutes to the vibrant, busy city center.
-Nearby are both rural countryside, shopping facilities and other amenities such as a local gym and swimming pool making it ideal for us in terms of location and tranquility – something we were looking for.
+It is south of Chiang Mai in an area called Hang Dong, just where the foothills begin, rural Chiang Mai flourishes and only about 20 minutes to the vibrant, busy city center.
+Nearby are both rural countryside’s, shopping facilities and other amenities such as a local gym and swimming pool making it ideal for us in terms of location and tranquility – something we were looking for.
 This will do just fine, for many reasons, as our retreat in a new tranquil life in a different land; but one that is Ace’s home country.

 During our time exploring the area we probably visited about 20 housing developments over a two-week period, many repeatedly but kept returning to what has become our home.
-We had rented a house north of Chiang Mai to get the feeling for living in a gated-estate and felt we would be comfortable in such an arrangement for the longer term.
+We had rented a house north of Chiang Mai to get the feeling of living in a gated-estate and felt we would be comfortable in such an arrangement for the longer term.
 The area, the developer, ease of access around Chiang Mai and the natural environment of the area was a draw card.

 We decided that it would be a good approach to have the house constructed while we continued to work in Australia while we planned retirement in about a year.
 This required that architectural design drawings were done remotely by email and phone calls to agree our final house plans.
-The design period took from March to about June 2014.
-Construction finally started in August 2014 and finished in April 2015 – about 9 months later.
+The design period took from March to about June 2013.
+Construction finally started in August 2013 and finished in April 2014 – about 9 months later.

 Being absent from Chiang Mai during the building phase was a bit of a gamble.
 Not being around the building site on a routine basis was somewhat risky, but we thought that the developer, who had done a previous development and was doing lots of houses, was reliable.
 We had seen the workmanship of completed houses and were satisfied with the work, so decided to take the chance.